Employers who recruit graduates with a 2.2: the public sector

 Plenty of public sector recruiters have jobs for candidates with 2.2 degrees.
-That includes roles on their graduate schemes.
-We've listed some of your choices below; for many of them, you don't need a degree in a particular subject.
+That includes roles on their graduate schemes, for many of which you can have a degree in any subject.
+We’ve listed some of your choices below.

 Civil Service streams

 The following streams recruit graduates with a 2.2 in any subject: